Izuna666/theater-management-app/README.md

 # theater-management-app
-An application for browsing available shows, buying tickets and administering it.
+project for OOP of a application for browsing available shows, buying tickets and administering it.